Madauros: Notable residents

 Apuleius, the author of the famous novel The Golden Ass, which is the only ancient Latin novel to survive in its entirety, was born in Madauros in the 120s.
 Lucius, the (fictional) protagonist of the novel, is also from Madauros.
+He was called the philosophus platonicus madaurensis which means the Madaurian Platonic philosopher.

 Saint Augustine of Hippo studied in Madauros in the 4th century.

+Maximus of Madauros was a grammarian of Berber origin from the late 4th century, known for his correspondence with Saint Augustine.
+He was also a teacher of Saint Augustine at the schools of Thagaste.